-Purpose To train Assault Craft Unit (ACU) personnel in the knowledge and skills necessary to perform maintenance on the Maritime Pre-positioning Force Utility Boat (MPFUB) Hamilton Waterjet.
-These tasks include all new components, service procedures, and diagnostic testing.
+Purpose.
+To train qualified Assault Craft Unit (ACU-1/ACU-2) personnel in the knowledge and skills necessary as Maritime Prepositioning Force Utility Boat (MPFUB) coxswains.
+These tasks will include MPFUB operation and maintenance.

-Scope Personnel will be provided with the knowledge and skills necessary to operate and maintain the MPFUB Hamilton Waterjet to meet mission requirements.
-The students will demonstrate their knowledge and skills using actual equipment and observing all safety precautions, in accordance with the applicable Technical Manuals.
+Scope.
+Personnel will be provided with the knowledge and skills necessary to operate and maintain the MPFUB to meet mission requirements.

-- 1. E4 and above. - 2.
-Applicants should have at least one year of obligated service at class convening date or, in the case of Selected Reserves (SELRES) personnel, have been screened to determine likelihood of continuance in the applicable ACU Unit for more than one year.
+- 1. E1 and above. - 2.
+Second class swimmer qualification and normal color perception required to be on students' orders. - 3.
+Applicants should have at least one year of obligated service at class convening date or in the case of Selected Reserves (SELRES) personnel, have been screened to determine likelihood of continuance in the applicable ACU unit for more than one year.